-Color theory defines the colors on a color wheel as the base colors and then uses various iterations of the base color either alone or in combination.
-The usage of a color wheel is given below.
+Color wheel theory defines the colors on a color wheel as the base colors and then uses various iterations of the base color either alone or in combination.
+The usage of a color wheel or color circle is given below.

 In this video, learn how to use color wheel and mix match colors to create beautiful designs.